 The standard approach to version numbering in GPM is to give all "down-stream" products the same version as the inputs.
-Given that IMERG has numerous inputs, we choose to use the calibrator, 2BCMB, to set the version for IMERG products.
+Given that IMERG has numerous inputs, we choose to use the calibrator (files with names that include 2B.GPM.DPRGMI) to set the version for IMERG products.
 Thus, whenever 2BCMB has a version update, either major or minor (i.e., number or letter), then IMERG product identifiers will be updated as well.
 It also means that, if IMERG products are updated with a minor change (letter), then should 2BCMB be updated afterwards, the IMERG version will be updated once again and have a greater letter than 2BCMB.
 For example:

-2BCMB V06DIMERG V06DIMERG updates ...IMERG V06E2BCMB V06DIMERG V06E2BCMB V06EIMERG V06F
+2BCMB V06DIMERG V06DIMERG updatesIMERG V06E2BCMB V06DIMERG V06E2BCMB V06EIMERG V06F

-The temporal resolution^{} of the products is:
+The \temporal resolution\ of the products is: